 As a result of the above, efficiently recycling the multi-layered materials that comprise flexible packaging is not possible.
 For example, if a multi-layered construction includes layers of oriented PET, polyethylene, and EVOH, then it is not feasible to recycle and instead it must be landfilled.
 In the above construction, PET provides stiffness and temperature resistance, EVOH enhances oxygen barrier properties and polyethylene enables heat sealing.
 Functional and performance coatings may provide an alternative to the use of coextruded or laminated multi-layers.

-One strategy toimprove the sustainability of packaging constructions is to remove additional material layers and replace them with coatings that minimize material usage or reduce interference with the recycling, repulping, or composting processes.
+One strategy to improve the sustainability of packaging constructions is to remove additional material layers and replace them with coatings that minimize material usage or reduce interference with the recycling processes.
 Replacing extruded or laminated films with functional coatings may also offer further improvements in converting efficiency; the material usage of coatings is often significantly less than those of extrusions or laminations.
 Compared with an extruded polyolefin heat seal layer, a heat sealable coating made from a water-based dispersion may allow for a thinner coating, less capital investment, and reduced material usage.
-If the goal is to minimize the use of plastics, paper or boardstock coated with well-engineered coatings may provide a viable alternative and increase the proportion of bio-based materials used in the construction.
+If the goal is to minimize the use of plastics, paper or board stock coated with well-engineered coatings may provide a viable alternative and increase the proportion of eco-friendly materials used in the construction.

 Barrier coatings may also be employed with paper or board stock to improve MVTR, OTR, moisture, or oil / grease resistance.
-When very high barrier properties are not required, switching from plastic to a well-engineered, paper-based flexible packaging is a viable means to increase sustainability and reduce the use of materials based on fossil-fuels.
+When extremely high barrier properties are not required, switching from plastic to a well-engineered, paper-based flexible packaging can be a viable means to increase sustainability and reduce the use of materials based on fossil-fuels.

 Heat sealing is an important and efficient method for manufacturing packages and pouches from filmic or paper roll stock and can also be accomplished with coatings.
 Heat seals are thermoplastic layers that when heated to an activation temperature begin to soften—with heat, pressure and dwell time, the polymer is able to flow and wet-out the substrate to form a reliable bond after cooling.
 Common materials employed are polyolefins and other thermoplastics like ethylene vinyl acetate (EVA).
 In multi-layer constructions, one of the required laminated or co-extruded layers may be a heat sealable polymer.
 As reliable extrusion often requires a caliper thicker than that needed for heat seal strength, the use of a thinner, water-based heat seal coating may reduce material usage providing enhanced sustainability through source reduction.